 Amid the criticism Brand is facing over his alleged sexual misconduct, he has also become in recent months associated with the Hallow app, after the organization posted in April a video message from Brand advertising the app, with Brand celebrating Hallow personality Fr.
 Mike Schmitz as a “good geezer,” and promoting a Hallow reading of the spiritual classic “He Leadeth Me.”

-Hallow also advertises on Brand’s podcast, hosted on the Rumble streaming platform, which is popular among conservatives as an alternative to YouTube, where Brand’s own content was demonetized last year after the sexual assault allegations became prominently.
+Hallow also advertises on Brand’s podcast, hosted on the Rumble streaming platform, which is popular among conservatives as an alternative to YouTube, where Brand’s own content was demonetized last year after the sexual assault allegations became known prominently.

 Brand has more than 2 million followers on the Rumble platform, and has reportedly earned more than $1.5 million from his Rumble podcast, launched last year.
 Brand’s podcast is also carried on Apple Podcasts, Spotify, and other podcast platforms.